MeiryDiniz/jm-leisure-centre/README.md

 # JM Leisure Centre
 JM Leisure Centre is a site created to publicise a **new concept** of leisure centre, and as part of that encourage more people to **join us** and start working out.

-On our website you will find the main information about our facilities and services, such as a timetable for our extra activities, all services already available and what is coming up.
+On our website you will find the main information about our facilities and services, such as our extra activities schedule, all services already available and what is coming up.

 responsive image here

 ## Features
-Being simple but clear and responsive, the **JM Leisure Centre** website allows easy navigation through its pages.
+Simple but clear and responsive, the **JM Leisure Centre** website allows easy navigation through its pages.

 ### Existing Features